SteveCastle/openmob/README.md

 5. Meet all web accessability guidelines to reach the largest possible audience.
 6. Expose an API for your application so you can build on the core platform any way you want.

+## What does the name OpenMob mean?
+In animal behavior, [mobbing](https://en.wikipedia.org/wiki/Mobbing_(animal_behavior)) is a form of defense used by smaller prey animals(especially birds) against larger predators.
+The smaller animals band together and harras the predator until it decides the meal is no longer worth the hassle.
+Since a fundamental goal of this project is to democratize cutting edge political technology by making it more freely available to anyone with the passion and energy to pursue a civic cause or goal, we thought it was an apt metaphor.

 ## Project Structure

                         ┌────────────────────┐